-Academic Leave of Absence-Students intending to pursue an academic program at another institution, either at an American college or in a foreign study program, must request an academic leave from the associate dean of students (academic).
-Requests must be made in writing.
+Academic Leave of Absence-Students intending to pursue an academic program at another institution, either at an American college or in a foreign study program, must request in writing an academic leave from the associate dean of students (academic).

-Personal Leave of Absence-Students may request a leave for personal or financial reasons from the associate dean of students (academic).
-Requests must be in writing.
+Personal Leave of Absence-Students may request in writing a leave for personal or financial reasons from the associate dean of students (academic).

-Medical or Psychological Leave of Absence-Students who have a professionally diagnosed medical or psychological condition that interferes with their academic or social life at Hamilton may request a medical or psychological leave of absence from the dean of students.
+Medical or Psychological Leave of Absence-Students who have a professionally diagnosed medical or psychological condition that interferes with their academic or social life at Hamilton may request from the dean of students a medical or psychological leave of absence.
 For such a leave to be considered, the student must authorize the director of Student Health Services and/or the director of Counseling and Psychological Services, as appropriate, to provide confirmation of the presence and severity of the condition to the dean of students.

 Students whose behavior is either disruptive or presents a danger to themselves or to others may be referred to the Health Center or to the Counseling Center for evaluation and diagnosis if the dean of students suspects that a medical or psychological condition may underlie the behavior.
-If the consultation confirms the presence of such a condition, the dean of students may decide to place such students on involuntary medical or psychological leave of absence.
-Students who refuse to cooperate with such evaluative procedures will be subject to involuntary leave until such evaluations are completed.
+If the consultation confirms the presence of such a condition, the dean of students may decide to place such students on an involuntary medical or psychological leave of absence.
+Students who refuse to cooperate with such evaluative procedures will be subject to involuntary leave until evaluations are completed.
 Students who face involuntary leave have the right to request a member of the faculty or administration to act as an advisor or advocate.